 Dan provides a mix of mini-graphs and longer infographics on his blog posts.
 The thing to note though, is that Dan always keeps his information simple, and represented in a way that allows readers to get a quick visual snapshot of his post, which encourages them to share.

 The thing to note though, is that Dan always keeps his information simple, and represented in a way that allows readers to get a quick visual snapshot of his post, which encourages them to share.

 Another example of a “stats” based blog that shares data well is Shareaholic – they produce regular reports on their blog and illustrate their findings with one or two clear and easy to read graphs.

 Here is an example of their recent report showing referral traffic from social media sites using the Shareaholic tools.
 The following image is easily pinned to Pinterest or shared from the blog:

-In the following example they show that graphs do not have to be boring – they can be a little bit cheeky like this following image, which takes a shot at Reddit’s recent spike in traffic (and a little bit of cheek also helps with their shareability, don’t you think?).
+In the following example, Reddit shows that graphs do not have to be boring – they can be a little bit cheeky!
+Reddit's recent spike in traffic is interesting, but a little bit of cheek also helps with their shareability, don't you think?